ARM-software/abi-aa/design-documents/atomics-ABI.rst

 We need a baseline ABI in order to determine if a given sub-ABI respects or departs from the baseline.
 Adding command-line options is a logical consequence of defining such an ABI, and makes it possible to track ABI compatibility of concurrent programs at compile or link-time, rather than runtime.
-It is the responsibility of the sub-ABI maintainer to ensure code built under their ABI does not mix with code built under the baseline.
+It is the responsibility of the sub-ABI user to ensure code built under their ABI does not mix with code built under the baseline.
 But a baseline must exist for sub-ABI compatibility to be decided in the first place.

-A baseline provides the means to describe or contain ABI-islands.
-Where a compiler implementation departs from the baseline completely (an ABI-island), it would be the responsibility of the maintainer of that implementation to ensure their programs are not mixed with programs built for baseline ABI compatibility, or provide adequate warnings at compile time.
+Where a compiler implementation departs from the baseline completely (an ABI-island), Arm cannot provide any statement on the compatibility of the extensions with respect to the baseline specification.
+In the ABI-island, which could be a known incompatibility with the base-line then users should not mix ABIs.
+It is QoI whether a toolchain is able to diagnose incompatibility.

 Further, numerous parties have asked the ABI team whether the same atomics mapping is correct.
 Writing down the known cases helps engineers answer these queries without the concurrency